 - Walking.
 I do walk a lot.
 Mostly there is one thing I want to see that day and just walk there.
 Sometimes I get distracted and do not end up where I was supposed to go…so I start again the next day 😉

 - Bicycle.
 Either I rent one (e.g. 1 Euro in Vienna, 5 USD in Chile) or sometimes I am lucky and can use one of my Couchsurfing host.

 - Hitchhiking (free).
 My overall experience is very positive.
 My best and worst experience I had in Colombia.
 In Europe I only had great experiences when travelling together with somebody.
 Even when the driver turned out to be on parole.
-Hitchhiking alone in Europe and Asia I had good and less good (trying to kiss me or asking for sex) experiences.
+Hitchhiking alone in Europe and Asia I had good and less good experiences (trying to kiss me or asking for sex).
 Try to look decent, make eye contact with the driver, fasten your seatbelt if you have one, talk with the driver (that is the way you can give back), and do not hitchhike during the night.

 - Europe: blablacar.com (app and website).
 It is like organized hitchhiking where you pay a little bit for the gas.
 Usually 5€ each per 100km.